m3talliz3d/Sprints_Capstone-Final-Project/README.md

   - #### Solution
     - type `ssh-keygen -R aws.metallized.project` in the terminal and it will remove the old fingerprint

+---

+- #### On Terraform destroy you will have issue with deleteing VPC and it will fail, workaround:
+  - login to AWS console and navigate to EC2
+    - Go to loadbalancer and delete ELB.
+    - Then navigate to Network Interfaces and delete any created.
+  - Navigate to VPC:
+    - go to "Your VPC" and delete the created VPC.
+    - Run the script again and choose option "5".

 ## Issues & Contributions
 So far I am not familiar with maintaining issues on the project, yet it is still work in progress and trying to make sure that most issues is resolved, I will keep updating the [Issues Section](#Known-Issues).